Here are historic Russian-American company examples of work and wages earned.

 For its part, the Company promises the following to those who enter its service:

 To issue salaries of 350 rubles per year from the day of boarding ship to the return to their homeland.
 According to the rules established by the Chief Manager the salary has been raised as follows: Master craftsmen such as smiths and metalworkers, coppersmiths, carpenters, shipbuilders and others, from 400 to 450 rubles; boatswain first class, 450, boatswain second class, 400 rubles.

 The Company pledges not to deduct debts from pay before reaching the colony.
-In the colonies, salaries will be paid monthly, with up to one-third being deducted for payment of debts.
+In the colonies, salaries will be paid monthly, with up to one-third being deducted for payment of debts.”

-From The Khlebnikov Archive, Travel Notes, 1824 by RAC Commercial Counselor Kirill Khlebnikov.
+Defense of the Settlement, from The Khlebnikov Archive, Travel Notes, 1824 by RAC Commercial Counselor Kirill Khlebnikov.

 - I wrote to the Ross Office to point out that the fortifications must be improved.

 - The private dwellings situated outside the fort should not be torn down without the Chief Manager’s approval, but do not allow any new dwellings to be built.
 Almost half the men now live outside the fort’s walls, and in the event of enemy attack, they would immediately be taken prisoner.
 If an attack appears to be imminent, everyone living outside the fort should be brought in without delay.
 I will inform the Chief Manager of this.